Michael Delaney (lawyer)

 Michael Arthur Delaney (born July 19, 1969) is an American lawyer and politician who served as the 28th New Hampshire Attorney General from 2009 to 2013.
-Delaney was appointed to the office of Attorney General by New Hampshire Governor John Lynch and decided not to seek reappointment by Governor Maggie Hassan at the end of his term, instead taking a position at the McLane Law Firm.
+He was appointed attorney general by governor John Lynch.

 In 2023, Delaney was nominated by President Joe Biden to serve as a United States circuit judge of the United States Court of Appeals for the First Circuit.
 On May 18, 2023, it was announced that his nomination would be withdrawn because of bipartisan opposition.

 Early life and education

-Delaney grew up as the youngest of five children in an Irish American Catholic family in Danvers, Massachusetts.
+Delaney was born on July 19, 1969, in Lynn, Massachusetts.
+He grew up as the youngest of five children in an Irish American Catholic family in Danvers, Massachusetts.
 His father, Arthur Delaney, was a probation officer.
 He graduated from St John's Preparatory School in 1987.

-Delaney graduated from the College of the Holy Cross, receiving a Bachelor of Arts in political science in 1991, and Georgetown University Law Center, where he received a Juris Doctor in 1994.
+Delaney graduated from the College of the Holy Cross with a Bachelor of Arts in political science in 1991 and earned his Juris Doctor (J.D.) from the Georgetown University Law Center in 1994.